TS-Helba/tensorflowdockerexample/README.md

-# tensorflowdockerexample
+# Machine Learning Simplified
-A simple example of how one may use Docker containers to implement machine learning with Python libraries for TensorFlow and Keras.
+An example of how various technologies may be integrated to simplify machine learning workflows.

-# Technologies used:
+## Technologies used
 ![alt text]( https://raw.githubusercontent.com/TS-Helba/tensorflowdockerexample/master/mdfiles/images/techsused.png  "Technologies used in this project.")
+MySQL running in a Docker container will provide the storehouse for our machine learning datasets which will allow for simple SQL commands to be used in pre-processing of our datasets.
+Docker will also be used to run an instance of Google TensorFlow's Tensorboard to monitor the progress of machine learning models undergoing training and validation.
+Machine learning models will be created in TensorFlow and Keras and then packaged into Docker containers to train.
+This will allow for different environments for each model without requiring configuration changes of the host, as this is done in the containers.

-Versioning Info:
+## Versioning Info
 Ubuntu 16.04.3
 Docker 18.03.0-ce
 Python 3.5.2
 Tensorflow 1.7
+MySQL X.Y

-Get Ubuntu at:
+### Get Ubuntu at
 https://www.ubuntu.com/download/desktop

-Get Docker for Ubuntu at:
+### Get Docker for Ubuntu at
 https://docs.docker.com/install/linux/docker-ce/ubuntu/#set-up-the-repository

-Python 3.5, Pip3 and Keras:
+### Python 3.5, Pip3 and Keras
 sudo apt-get install python3.5 sudo apt install python3-pip sudo pip3 install tensorflow sudo pip3 install keras

+### MySQLDB
+sudo apt-get install -y libmysqlclient-dev sudo pip3 install mysqlclient